Seinfeld (Curb Your Enthusiasm): Reunion show

 The Seinfeld reunion show centered on George Costanza, who married a woman named Amanda and made a fortune by devising an iPhone application called the iToilet, which directed the user to the nearest decent public toilet anywhere in the world (in "The Busboy", an actual Seinfeld episode, George brags about being able to find "the best public toilet [...] anywhere in the city").
 His wife left him before he lost his fortune in the Bernie Madoff Ponzi scheme, and George then moved in with Jerry.
 In the years since the original finale, Jerry donated sperm to have a daughter with Elaine; the child, unknowingly, calls him "Uncle Jerry", but learns the truth by the end of the episode and eventually calls him "daddy".
 Most of the reunion show revolves around George attempting to get back with Amanda, who received half of George's money and would want a prenuptial agreement to ensure he did not get together just for the money.

-In the episode, Jerry says "we already screwed up one finale", a reference to the fact that "The Finale" was not well received by critics or fans.
+In the episode, Jerry says "we already screwed up one finale", a reference to the fact that "The Finale" was not well received by critics and fans.